top of page

 Buddha park vientiane laos

-As the Laon capital, you will likely spend at least a day on your way to or way back from Laos.
+As the Laon capital, you will likely spend at least a day in Vientiane on your way to or way back from Laos.
 While it's a regular city for the locals, the crazy of Laos can be found even here!
 The Buddha park can be visited by taking a cheap local bus in the morning if you have a few hours to kill before your flight or bus out of Laos.
-The park is full of hundreds of statues of Buddha and many other deities in all poses and postures.
-Some are normal, but some are outright crazy.
-What makes the park crazy is just the sheer number of Buddha statues nonchalantly lying around, more like an amusement park than a temple!
+The park is full of hundreds of statues of Buddha and many other deities all poses and postures scattered around the park.
+What makes the park crazy is just the sheer number of these statues nonchalantly lying around, with some with gargoyle-like faces. making it look more like an amusement park than a temple.

 We didn't go to Laos expecting much, but boy did it deliver!
 It's almost crazy how many travelers miss out on this tiny but experience-loaded country!
 Jao Jao, Lao jao! #sorry